f2pwn/f2linkdisc/README.md

 How to use:

-DJMAX Portable 2 Link Disc to DJ Max Portable:
+DJMAX Portable 2™ Link Disc to DJ Max Portable™:

 In your PS Vita™ LiveArea™, click on the f2linkdisc: DMP2->DMP bubble.
 In DJMAX Portable 2's menu, head to Link Disc, press the circle button twice and wait for the "Please change the disc to [DJMAX Portable].